Liu-Yinlong/Solve_PnL_by_Clifford_Torus/README.md

 # Solve_PnL_by_Clifford_Torus

-This is the Code for the paper 《Robustly Solving PnL Problem Using Clifford Tori》
+## This is the source code for a paper

 ```
 @article{LIU2025111659,